 Donor Advised Funds

 Are you looking for an easy, cost-effective way to support Habitat for Humanity of Teller County and other causes you love?
-A, which is like a charitable savings account, may be the right choice for you.
+A donor advised fund, which is like a charitable savings account, may be the right choice for you.

 Here’s how it works.
 You transfer cash or other assets to a tax-exempt sponsoring organization such as a public foundation.
 You can then recommend—but not direct—how much and how often money is granted to HFHTC or other charities—sometimes as easily as using a Web portal.
 And you avoid the cost and complexities of managing a private foundation.